omertahi/DSCI100_Review_Session/README.md

 - Tips for exam preparation

 These materials can serve as a valuable resource for revision and self-study.

-# Tutoring Services by Omer

-Hello, I'm Omer, a fresh graduate from the University of British Columbia with a Bachelor of Science degree in Statistics.
-During my time at UBC, I was the Vice President of Events at the Undergraduate Statistics Society and was responsible for conducting the data science workshops and producing detailed notes for DSCI 100: Introduction to Data Science.

 ## About My Tutoring Service